-Currently, Nektar has notified the Company of at least five third-party products for which Nektar has granted sublicenses to our PEG technology, including Hoffmann-La Roche's Pegasys (peginterferon alfa-2a), OSI Pharmaceutical's Macugen (pegaptanib sodium injection), UCB's CimziaTM (certolizumab pegol, CDP870),
+Currently, Nektar has notified the Company of at least five third-party products for which Nektar has granted sublicenses to our PEG technology, including Hoffmann-La Roche's Pegasys (peginterferon alfa-2a), OSI Pharmaceutical's Macugen (pegaptanib sodium injection), UCB's Cimziatm (certolizumab pegol, CDP870),

-Affymax and Takeda Pharmaceutical's Hematide[TM] and an undisclosed product of Pfizer's.
+Affymax and Takeda Pharmaceutical's Hematidetm and an undisclosed product of Pfizer's.
 Pegasys is currently being marketed for the treatment of hepatitis C and Macugen is currently being marketed through a partnership between OSI Pharmaceuticals and Pfizer for the treatment of neovascular (wet) age-related macular degeneration, an eye disease associated with aging that destroys central vision.
-Cimzia, a PEGylated anti-TNF-alpha antibody fragment is currently in Phase III development for the treatment of rheumatoid arthritis and Crohn's disease.
+Cimzia, a PEGylated anti-TNF-alpha antibody fragment is currently in Phase III development for the treatment of anemia destroys.
 Hematide, a synthetic peptide-based erythropoiesis-stimulating agent is in two Phase II clinical trials for the treatment of anemia associated with chronic kidney disease and in anemic cancer patients undergoing chemotherapy.